-Recently, our kids decided to all go camping, but they needed a little help with what to eat.
+Our kids recently decided to go camping, but they needed a little help with what to eat.
 Vegan food for camping, although some think is impossible, is actually easy.
-I don’t really know if the kids needed advice, or they wanted me to cook for them.
-Even though, I know the real answer to my question, I enjoyed helping the kids plan and cook for their outing.
+I don't really know if the kids needed advice or they wanted me to cook for them.
+Even though I know the real answer to my question, I enjoyed helping the kids plan and cook for their outings.

 Regardless of the destination, premade food is the easiest to heat up when camping.
 Of course, grilling is also a great option, but planning ahead of time makes cooking in the woods much easier.